zuluchaka/tradingplan/README.md

 - GBPUSD
 - GBPJPY
 - XAUUSD
+- US30

 ## Trading sessions
 Time of the day to Trade or Not to trade
-- Asian session: Every Morning from 5h30 to 6h30 (1H)
+- Asian session: Sunday at 23:00 (1H Analysis) - From Monday to Friday: 5h30 (1H)
-- Euro + North America: Every day at 13h30 (30 min)
+- Euro + North America: Every day at 13h30-14h (30 min)

 ## Trading Setup